 Americans and Europeans both hurled these long histories at one another when, on the one hand, staking a claim to medieval buildings and, on the other, repudiating American theft of cultural heritage.
 When the U.S. media reported on medieval acquisitions, they often revered American tycoons as heroic preservationists of the past.
 A 1936 New York Times editorial on The Cloisters praised the “patient [sic] genius” of George Grey Barnard and the “discerning and generous genius” of John D. Rockefeller Jr. in bringing the medieval sites to New York City.
 Both the media and the buyers of the monasteries were eager to draw connections between American and European history.
 “Mr. Rockefeller has helped to pay one great debt of our age to the Middle Ages by choosing to repair the Cathedral of Rheims,” opined the Times.

 World War II further cemented Americans’ belief that what Europeans had labeled “kidnapping” and “acts of thievery” actually represented actions for the good of humanity.
-When the Nelson Gallery of Art and Atkins Museum in Kansas City, Missouri acquired a 13th century French cloister in 1943, one curator declared its removal from Europe as “splendid thing”, since now “we have them in this country where they are safe.”
+When the Nelson Gallery of Art and Atkins Museum in Kansas City, Missouri, acquired a 13th-century French cloister in 1943, one curator declared its removal from Europe as “a splendid thing,” since now “we have [the elements] in this country where they are safe.”

 The European side was just as entrenched.
 Perhaps the most brutal fight occurred over the purchase of a monastery and a great manor house by Virginians.
 The back-and-forth, waged through the press of each country, reached comically great heights.